KeenanGithu/Battleship/README.md

 Game Customization Via The Options Menu:

 The addition of the options menu was for unique experiences however many times you've played the game.
-The options menu used to lock other options.
-This has since been removed to allow for varied gameplay.
 - AutoPlace and AutoBoat was for people who wanted to get to the game faster and not have to set up boards.
 - Rapid Fire is used for getting through the game easier or just about whatever you want to do.
 - Hard Mode is for players who want a slightly harder challenge.
 - Veteran Mode is for players who want to roll the dice and see if they can truly master the sea.
-- War Mode, as the name implies, gives boatBot (will get to the name later) the power of a war fleet, requiring a vast amount of luck to win the War.
+- War Mode, as the name implies, gives boatBot (will get to the name later) the power of a war fleet, requiring a vast amount of luck to win.

 Each mode can be combined and changed about for fun.
 Combining a lot of different, however, may cause issues.